Event Agenda

 Join Dr Vanessa Vallely OBE as she opens this year’s One Tech World Conference, uniting women in technology from across the globe.

-In her opening address, Vanessa will share her reflections on the current landscape for women in tech and highlight why One Tech World is more important than ever.
+In her opening address, Vanessa will share her reflections on the current landscape for women in tech, the importance of women upskilling in AI, and highlight why One Tech World is more important than ever.
 She’ll explore key developments shaping the sector, including:

 • The findings of the Lovelace Report with Oliver Wyman, which revealed a £2–3.5bn annual cost to the UK tech sector due to women leaving or being held back